bvieth/powsimR/README.md

 Some users have experienced issues installing powsimR due to Tex compilation errors.
 If that is the case, you can leave out building the vignette.

+Note that the error "maximal number of DLLs reached..." might occur due to the loading of many shared objects by Bioconductor packages.
+Restarting the R session after installing dependencies / powsimR will help.
+Starting with R version 3.4.0, one can set the environmental variable 'R\_MAX\_NUM\_DLLS' to a higher number.
+See `?Startup()` for more information.
+I recommend to increase the maximum number of DLLs that can be loaded to at least 500.
+The environmental variable R\_MAX\_NUM\_DLLS can be set in R\_HOME/etc/Renviron prior to starting R. For that locate the Renviron file and add the following line: R\_MAX\_NUM\_DLLS=xy where xy is the number of DLLs.
+On my Ubuntu machine, the Renviron file is in /usr/lib/R/etc/ and I can set it to 500.
+A smaller number, e.g. 300, is sufficient however.

+In addition, the user limits for open files (unix: ulimit) might have to be set to a higher number.
+For doing this on a MAC, check out this help page [here](https://gist.github.com/tombigel/d503800a282fcadbee14b537735d202c).

 User Guide
 ----------